 - Public Liability: While a welder is working in somebody's home, the client trips and falls over a wire the welder left out.
 The client is injured and can’t work for a month.
 They sue you for their lost wages.

 - Product Liability: A welding gun you’ve sold somebody malfunctions and damages their pipes.
 They sue you for the damage and repair cost.

 - Employers’ Liability: An employee burns themselves while welding and blames the inadequate safety equipment you provided.
 They can’t work for 6 weeks, and sue the business to cover the damages.

 - Personal Accident: A welder has a minor fall and can’t work for 2 weeks.
 Personal Accident helps cover lost earnings so the welder can pay their personal bills.

-- Business Use Vehicle: You’re involved in an accident while transporting your tools from a client’s building.
+- Business Use Vehicle: You’re involved in an accident while transporting your tools in your car from a client’s building.
 Your Comprehensive Business Use Vehicle coverage pays for the repairs.

 - Tools and Equipment: Your tools are stolen from a secure building site.
 Tools insurance pays for the cost of an equivalent replacement.

 Yes, due to the nature of their work welders absolutely need some form of coverage.
 While it isn’t a legal requirement, most clients won’t engage a welder if they don’t have a valid form of public liability.

 General Liability insurance is a business insurance that protects your business for claims of injury, illness or damages.
 It is mostly a term used in the United States.
 In the UK it is more commonly known as “Business Liability insurance”, and typically comprises Public Liability and Product Liability.